Back to Staff Page

 • Formal training in psychology, statistics, engineering, and military science; Certified Professional Ergonomist (Certificate 123).

-• Developed and conducted training courses in the United States, Canada, Singapore, Sweden, United Kingdom, and Venezuela.
+• Developed and conducted workshops and training courses in the United States, Canada, Mexico, Singapore, Serbia, Sweden, United Kingdom, and Venezuela.

 Professional Associations